sosowskiFS/Screeps_Custom/README.md

 # Screeps - My Personal Build
-My codebase for Screeps, main room is currently E3N61, and this month's expansion rank is about 385.
+My codebase for Screeps, main room is currently E3N61, and this month's expansion rank is about 285.
 Search for the user "Montblanc" if you want to see the code in action.
 Yeah, I just told you where I live.
 I'm tactically challenged.

 This codebase is structured to give creeps designated roles and targets, with the overall aim of keeping CPU moderately low.

+This codebase is now mostly automated!
+Any room with a friendly spawn in it will automatically detect needed structures and work from memory.
+Next goal : Automating structures.

 Creeps in low level controlled rooms prioritize their role, but work universally if their role is not needed.
 CPU usage is generally higher in these rooms.